circlefin/malachite/Docs/architecture/adr-001-architecture.md

     /// The type of votes that can be cast. type Vote: Vote<Self>;

-    // TODO: Do we need to support multiple signing schemes?
     /// The signing scheme used to sign votes. type SigningScheme: SigningScheme;